helenclx/100-days-of-code/r1-log.md

 ### Day 28: 30 January 2024.
 Tuesday

-**Today's Progress:** Completed Learn Basic Algorithmic Thinking by Building a Number Sorter, by doing all 42 steps.
+**Today's Progress:** Completed freeCodeCamp's Learn Basic Algorithmic Thinking by Building a Number Sorter, by doing all 42 steps.

 **Thoughts:** Doing this project refreshed my knowledge about sorting algorithm, a concept I previously learned from CS50’s Introduction to Computer Science course.